Skip to content

 Exploration of theranostics with beta-emitting radiopharmaceuticals.

-Targeted radionuclide therapy (TRT) involves the systemic administration of a high dose of radiopharmaceuticals (several gigabecquerels).
+The radiopharmaceutical substance is dosed significantly higher for therapeutic purposes than for imaging. β-emitters are administered at several GBqs per dose, while for α-emitters, doses in the MBq range are used.
 Unlike external beam radiation, where a homogenous radiation dose is delivered to the tumor area, TRT delivers a heterogenous radiation dose within tumors at a steady but low absorbed rate (Kerr CP et al. 2022).

 Ilustration of targeted radiopharmaceuticals delivering precision therapy.